milkeshaa/message-broker/README.md

     MAIL_USERNAME=***c605c527de1 #here paste your Mailtrap username
     MAIL_PASSWORD=***cd851d79a3f #here paster your Mailtrap password
 ```
++ Please double-check if DB_HOST & REDIS_HOST are as you expect them to be (by default I'm setting containers names, but maybe your system requires ip address instead)
 + Install the dependencies:
 ```sh
         $ docker-compose run --rm composer install